 The principal is responsible for the fiscal management of all funds included within these school allotments.
 Principals will be provided with a monthly budget report (MBR) for their school allotments to assist with the management and monitoring of each line item.
 This is a monthly report that shows a school's budget line-by-line and identifies any accounts that are in deficit.
 This report is designed to help principals and other school personnel balance and track their school budgets and actual expenditures in an accurate and timely manner.
-The financial stability of a school is reflected in the management of resources, expenditure trends, transfer of funds, accuracy of records and overall judgment in the general management of all school allotment funds.
-It is the responsibility of the principal to conclude the year with the school allotment having a positive ending balance.
+The financial stability of a school is reflected in the management of resources, expenditure trends, transfer of funds, accuracy of records and overall judgment in the general management of all school allotment having a positive ending balance.
 A negative ending balance in the overall school allotment budget may result in a corresponding decrease of the following year's allotment.
 Therefore, no expenditures should be made in excess of the current budget and staff hired must correspond to the approved budgeted positions.